 Currently, Cobb’s green background card is skyrocketing in value and is the most difficult one to find in the T206 set.
 Cobb has three other cards and his red background card is most commonly seen.
 Two versions of Cobb show him with baseball bats and those are roughly in between the red background and green background cards.
 Poor versions of those cards (not including the green) usually start around $700-$1,000 and rapidly escalate in value.

-Given where Cobb’s cards are compared to other big names in the set, I’d expect Wagner’s to be below his as well.
-Poor versions that aren’t utter beaters for, say Cy Young, start around $500.
+Given where Cobb’s cards are compared to other big names in the set, I’d expect Wagner’s to be just below his as well — but not by much.
+Poor versions that aren’t utter beaters for, say Cy Young, start around $500-$600.
 Others, such as Johnson and Mathewson are in similar ranges.
 Given Wagner’s popularity in other sets, I’d place his cards ahead of those and in that ballpark.
 That’s speculative, of course, but given the popularity of Wagner cards, probably in the neighborhood of where you could expect to find it.

 One monkey wrench is that, assuming Wagner had only one pose, it’s possible his card could be worth more.
 All of the aforementioned players have more than one card and if they had only one, I could see a premium being attached to it.
 Wagner could have later gotten another card but if he had only one, I could also see it as worth slightly more.